 Getting started with the Holder SDKs

-Set up access to the MATTR Pi mDocs Holder SDKs, configure SDK tethering, and initialize the SDK in your mobile application.
+Set up access to the MATTR Pi mDocs Holder SDKs, configure the SDK Backend, and initialize the SDK in your mobile application.

 This guide walks you through the steps required to start building with the MATTR Pi mDocs Holder SDKs.
 By the end, your mobile application will be connected to a MATTR VII tenant and ready to use SDK capabilities such as credential claiming and presentation.